 - the display of vaping products inside a retailer’s premises or on their website

-- information relating to vaping being a less harmful alternative to smoking
+- information provided in a retailer’s place of business relating to vaping being a less harmful alternative to smoking

 - advice given by a suitably qualified health worker to help people switch from smoking to vaping